 Self Guided Online Classes

 You can also learn through one of our online resources.
 The fee is $125 for one year of access (for 2019-2020).
-If you are interested in one of the online resources below, you can register for online resources here.
+If you are interested in one of the online resources below, you can send an email to firstname.lastname@example.org.
 Registering will give you access to our Canvas system, this is where you will be able to view the videos.
 An email with login instructions will be sent to you.
-(If you have questions, you can send an email to firstname.lastname@example.org)

 These videos will demonstrate how each book of the Bible finds its focus in Jesus Christ.
 And because believers are being conformed to the likeness of Christ by the power of the Holy Spirit, the videos will also demonstrate how each book of the Bible has continuing relevance today for individual believers and for the church as a whole.
 When you have completed these videos, your own understanding of the Christ-centeredness of the Bible will be greatly enhanced.
 You’ll be able to lead a person to Christ from anywhere in the Bible!
 You’ll also have an excellent framework on which to hang all the rest of your biblical studies.
 The main textbook for your reference is Michael Williams’s How to Read the Bible through the Jesus Lens: A Guide to Christ-Focused Reading of Scripture (Zondervan, 2012).